pmean/build-website/text/06/DangerUsingHumor.md

 > the research study is at odds with what everyone really wants.
 Anytime
 > you are studying a discrete event, you need to accumulate about 25 to
 > 50 of these events in each group in order to get reasonable power and
 > precision.
-Most of the \"events\" that we study in research are bad
+Most of the "events" that we study in research are bad
 > things, like death, relapse, device failure.
 You need to plan the
 > research carefully so that you study a large enough group of patients
 > for a long enough period of time so that you do get a sufficient